 With this kind of backing, you will be able to push through unpleasant things – even in critical situations.

 PMO Goal and Benefit: Backing from top management smoothes the way during setup.

 2. Find the Right Position within the Organization

 The PMO is a service provider.
 Its success depends on how happy the stakeholders are in their role as customers.
 This means you have to involve the stakeholders and their expectations at an early stage.
 Only then, will you be able to define the right goals.

-Another interesting read: Interview on 10 Important PM Trends for 2018
+Another interesting read: Learn about the latest PM Trends

 These goals, and the competencies they require, determine the PMO’s position within the organization.
 It has to be a position that allows the PMO to enforce these goals.

 What this means: if the PMO has only operational responsibilities, it should have a position close to the department head.
 If it has strategic responsibilities, it should operate as an executive department of top management.